alvinylt/mqtt/README.md

 `./publisher localhost 1883 3` creates three counter publishers with IDs `pub-1`, `pub-2` and `pub-3`.

+The bash script [activate_publisher.sh](activate_publisher.sh) contains a command to activate all five counter publishers.

 The analyser can be run with `./analyser <Broker hostname> <Port>`.

 Last updated: 2024-05-06